List of DreamWorks Pictures films

-This is a list of films produced by DreamWorks Pictures.
-The distribution rights to all of the 1997−2011 DreamWorks Pictures films are now currently owned by Paramount Pictures while the distribution rights to all of the 2011−2016 DreamWorks Pictures films are now currently owned by The Walt Disney Company and the distribution rights to all of the DreamWorks Animation films are now currently owned by Universal Pictures.
+This is a list of feature films released, produced, and/or distributed by DreamWorks Pictures.
+Distribution rights to 1997–2011 DreamWorks Pictures films are owned by Paramount Pictures unless mentioned otherwise while distribution rights to 2011–2016 DreamWorks Pictures films are owned by The Walt Disney Company and distribution rights to 1998–2005 DreamWorks Animation films are owned by Universal Pictures following Comcast and NBCUniversal's acquisition of DreamWorks Animation in 2016.